 Table.
-5.4.2.2 - 58.
+5.4.2.3 - 63.
 General settings of the function.

-Name Range Default Description IUC> force status to 0: Normal 1: Blocked 2: StartAlarm 3: Alarm 4: StartTrip 5: Trip 0: Normal Force the status of the function.
+Name Range Default Description IUC> LN mode 1: On 2: Blocked 3: Test 4: Test/ Blocked 5: Off 1: On Set mode of UCP block.
+This parameter is visible only when Allow setting of individual LN mode is enabled in General menu.
+IUC> force status to 0: Normal 1: Blocked 2: StartAlarm 3: Alarm 4: StartTrip 5: Trip 0: Normal Force the status of the function.
 Visible only when Enable stage forcing parameter is enabled in General menu.